0xPolygon/polygon-docs/docs/tools/smart-contracts/replit.md

 ## What you will do

-- Create a Replit account
+- Create a Replit account.
-- Create a Repl environment
+- Create a Repl environment.
-- Deploy a sample project on the Polygon Mumbai network
+- Deploy a sample project on the Polygon Mumbai network.
-- Verify the contract
+- Verify the contract.
 - Publish your project to a personal Replit profile.

 !!! tip